-Rights to property.
+Rights to property

-- 42. (1) Subject to any restrictions imposed by law, every citizen shall have the right to acquire, hold, transfer or otherwise dispose of property, and no property shall be compulsorily acquired, nationalised or requisitioned save by authority of law. - (2) A law made under clause (1) shall provide for the acquisition, nationalisation or requisition with or without compensation, and in a case where it provides for compensation shall fix the amount or specify the principles on which, and the manner in which, the compensation is to be assessed and paid; but no such law shall be called in question in any court on the ground that it does not provide for compensation or that any provision in respect of such compensation is not adequate.
+- 42. (1) Subject to any restrictions imposed by law, every citizen shall have the right to acquire, hold, transfer or otherwise dispose of property, and no property shall be compulsorily acquired, nationalised or requisitioned save by authority of law. - 1[(2) A law made under clause (1) shall provide for the acquisition, nationalisation or requisition with compensation and shall either fix the amount of compensation or specify the principles on which, and the manner in which, the compensation is to be assessed and paid; but no such law shall be called in question in any court on the ground that any provision in respect of such compensation is not accquate. - (3) Nothing in this article shall affect the operation of any law made before the commencement of the Proclamations (Amendment) Order, 1977 (Proclamations Order No. I of 1977), in so far as it relates to the acquisition, nationalisation or requisition of any property without compensation.]

-Protection of home and correspondence.
+Protection of home and correspondence

-- 43. Every citizen shall have the right, subject to any reasonable restrictions imposed by law in the interests of the security of the State, public order, public morality or public health- - (a) to be secure in his home against entry, search and seizure; and - (b) to the privacy of his correspondence and other means of communication.
+- 43. Every citizen slight have the right, subject to any reasonable restrictions imposed by law in the interests of the security of the State, public order, public morality or public health - (a) to be secured in his home against entry, search and seizure; and - (b) to the privacy of his correspondence and other means of communication.

-Enforcement of fundamental rights.
+Enforcement of fundamental rights

-- 44. (1) The right to move the Supreme Court, in accordance with clause (1) of article 102, for the enforcement of the rights conferred by this Part, is guaranteed. - (2) Without prejudice to the powers of the Supreme Court under article 102, Parliament may by law empower any other court, within the local limits of its jurisdiction, to exercise all or any of those powers.
+2[44.
+(1) The right to move the 3[High Court Division] in accordance with 4[Clause (1)] of article 102, for the enforcement of the rights conferred by this Part is guaranteed.